cousincarrot/thinkful_capstone/README.txt

 The second pass ('capstone_report_reformat.ipynb') was created to appeal more to the layman, providing initial insights immediately and backing up findings later in the presentation with the technical details.
-It was also suggested I include df.corr() immediately at the start of the document to see where the data led me, and then developing questions instead of immediately comparing attributes to shares.
+It was also suggested I include df.corr() immediately at the start of the document to see where the data led me, and then also develop questions based on findings instead of just immediately comparing attributes to shares.

-I found the second pass not to reveal much based on the correlation table.
-I am unsure if this is because the table just doesn't reveal anything significant, or if I need to include another approach along with the table.
+At first I found the second pass not to reveal much based on the correlation table.
+Working with the results, I examined correlations that were relatively high, and added some more statistics and visuals (t-test, heatmap).
+The questions and conclusions about the data are clearly displayed.
+A banner with the front page of Mashable.com was included as well.